 - 50+ Earth Day Recycling Crafts – I know you can’t wait to create these!

-- And in 2014, we get to celebrate Earth Day together again!
+Fact #5: And in 2020, we get to celebrate Earth Day together again!
 I love Mother Earth, I love recycling and I hope you too will enjoy the many eco-friendly crafts and activities at the fine Craft Guild.
 Let’s start with planting seeds.